Force de dissuasion

-The Force de dissuasion (/fr/; 'Deterrence Force'), known as the Force de frappe (/fr/; 'Strike Force') prior to 1961, is the French nuclear deterrence force.
-The Force de dissuasion used to be a triad of air-, sea- and land-based nuclear weapons intended for deterrence.
-With the end of the Cold War, France decommissioned all its land-based nuclear missiles.
-The Force de dissuasion today is only an air- and sea-based arsenal.
-The French Nuclear Force, part of the French military, is the fourth largest nuclear-weapons force in the world, after the nuclear triads of the United States, the Russian Federation, and the People's Republic of China.
+The Force de dissuasion (/fr/; 'Deterrence Force'), known as the Force de frappe (/fr/; 'Strike Force') before 1961, is the French nuclear deterrence force.
+Formulated immediately after the Second World War, it comprised a triad of air-, sea- and land-based nuclear weapons intended for deterrence; since the end of the Cold War, it is only an air- and sea-based arsenal.
+The French Nuclear Force, part of the French military, is the fourth largest in the world, after the nuclear triads of the United States, Russia, and China.

-France's programme was shaped not only by the Cold War, but by the trauma that resulted from the Battle of France.
-General Pierre Marie Gallois, one of the architects of the deterrence force, is said to have been marked "by the tragic effects of an excess of German power" in his strategic thinking.
-France developed a military nuclear programme with the aim of retaining a strategic advantage over Germany.
-In 1961 Charles de Gaulle reminded John F. Kennedy that "Germany is legally prevented from having any [nuclear weapons]," adding that "the disadvantages deriving from German possession of atomic weapons would be far greater than the advantages."
+France's military nuclear programme was shaped not only by the Cold War, but by the trauma that resulted from the Battle of France: General Pierre Marie Gallois, one of the architects of the deterrence force, is said to have been marked "by the tragic effects of an excess of German power" in his strategic thinking.
+In addition to retaining a strategic advantage over Germany, France developed the Force de dissuasion to restore its status as a great power, maintain an independent security posture, and command greater influence within the NATO alliance.

+As early as 1945, General Charles de Gaulle envisioned France as a nuclear power; Prime Minister Pierre Mendès France laid the groundwork for this effort in 1954.
+De Gaulle's presidency (1959–1969) saw France conduct its first atomic bomb test in Algeria in 1960, develop operational nuclear weapons by 1964, and execute its first thermonuclear test in the South Pacific Ocean in 1968.
+By 1971, France had a nuclear triad comparable to the United States and the Soviet Union.

-On 27 January 1996, France conducted its last nuclear test in the South Pacific and then signed the Comprehensive Nuclear-Test-Ban Treaty (CTBT) in September 1996.
-In March 2008, French President Nicolas Sarkozy confirmed reports giving the actual size of France's nuclear arsenal and announced that France would reduce its French Air Force-carried nuclear arsenal by 30%, leaving the Force de dissuasion with 290 warheads.
+On 27 January 1996, France conducted its last nuclear test in the South Pacific and then signed the Comprehensive Nuclear-Test-Ban Treaty (CTBT) the following September.
+In March 2008, President Nicolas Sarkozy confirmed reports giving the actual size of France's nuclear arsenal and announced that France would reduce the nuclear arsenal carried by the French Air Force by 30%, leaving the Force de dissuasion with 290 warheads.
+In 2026, President Emmanuel Macron announced that France would increase its arsenal and deterrence capabilities.

 In addition to its nuclear military programme, France has a large civil nuclear programme and ranks as one of the world's largest generators of nuclear power.